OxyTurbine development department

 • There are three types of power measurements:

-– Wire power – this is the power that is used by the aeration system and includes all inefficiencies of the system, such as motor and blower inefficiencies
+– Wire power – this is the power used by the aeration system and includes all inefficiencies of the system, such as motor and blower inefficiencies

 – Brake power – this can be specified as the output power of a motor or gearbox.
 It can be calculated as the torque times the RPM

-– Water power – this is the power that is transferred to the fluid being aerated.
+– Water power – this is the energy that is transferred to the fluid being aerated.
 For a surface aerator, water power excludes the motor, coupling and gearbox inefficiencies.

 • It is essential to be clear on power definitions when designing and specifying aeration systems.

-• The differences in actual power values using the different methods can be substantial.
+• The differences in real power values using the different methods can be real.

 • Wire power differs from brake power, when defined as motor output power, by the motor efficiencies.
 Modern motors in the 100 kW range have efficiencies of approximately 95%

-• Small motors and old technology motors can have efficiencies less than 80%.
+• Small motors and old technology motors can have abilities of less than 80%.

 • It is often economically viable to replace old motors with modern, high efficiency or “premium” motors based on power savings alone.